Summary

 • CC0: ‘No rights reserved’ licence.
 All data is in the public domain and can be used for any purpose

-• CC-BY-NC: This license allows others to use data only for non-commercial purposes.
-The original data creator must be credited.
+• CC-BY-NC: These records can only be used for non-commercial purposes.
+The Data Partner and their dataset/s must be credited.
 Guidance on non-commercial use can be found here

 • OGL: Open government licence, similar to the CC-BY, this licence allows others to use data, even commercially, as long as the original data creator is credited.